Bank Of America Corp. (BAC) Stock: What the Analysts are Saying - News Heater

 Many brokerage firms have already submitted their reports for BAC stocks, with HSBC Securities repeating the rating for BAC by listing it as a “Buy.”
 The predicted price for BAC in the upcoming period, according to HSBC Securities is $35 based on the research report published on September 07, 2023 of the current year 2023.

-During the last 5 trading sessions, BAC rose by +0.22%, which changed the moving average for the period of 200-days by -15.37% in comparison to the 20-day moving average, which settled at $28.29.
-In addition, Bank Of America Corp. saw -16.17% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, BAC fell by -3.26%, which changed the moving average for the period of 200-days by -18.47% in comparison to the 20-day moving average, which settled at $28.16.
+In addition, Bank Of America Corp. saw -19.38% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading